robdevops/finbot/README.md

 ### History
 Shows the long term performance of a security.
-It creates 5Y chart (Telegram only), and then lists performance for several periods (5Y 3Y 1Y YTD 6M 3M 1M 1W)
+It creates 5Y chart, and then lists performance for several periods (5Y 3Y 1Y YTD 6M 3M 1M 1W)

 Interactive trigger:
 ```